 Has International Women’s Day lost its voice?

-*This article contains mention of sexual assault
+*This article contains mention of sexual assault.

-It may just be me, but I feel like IWD has lost a bit of its oomph in recent years.
 The energy, pride and feeling of united effort to drive progress feels… lacking.
 The bold support with slogan t-shirts and beautiful art hasn’t flooded my feed like it has in past years either.

 I am not entirely surprised by this as I reflect on the rise of Andrew Tate on social media and research findings from King’s College London last month.
 Did you know they found that it was Gen Z boys and men who were most likely to think that feminism had done more harm than good – even more than baby boomers!
 And the ongoing ferocious debate of the day that divides online and media conversations like no other is linked to gender.
 I have no interest in starting a gender debate of my own, nor do I want to criticise Gen Z – I think they have enough to deal with growing up in this fully connected world.
 I can even go as far as to say I empathise with groups of young men that feel disempowered, left behind and lost.
 This needs to be addressed before a radicalised misogynistic view becomes the only attractive option to them.